softchoice-corp/AzureAutoTagger/README.md

 * [**https://github.com/softchoice-corp/AzureAutoTagger**](https://github.com/softchoice-corp/AzureAutoTagger): Contains the ARM template code to deploy the infrastructure and role assignments to the subscription

 * [**https://github.com/softchoice-corp/AzureAutoTaggerFunction**](https://github.com/softchoice-corp/AzureAutoTaggerFunction): Contains the Azure Function PowerShell code
+- Updated Runtime function to v4 12/5/2022 to a supported runtime, PowerShell Function also needs 7.2 for supportability

 ![tagging](/images/tagging-spedup.gif)